chungdavid/nmpc-navigation-ros/README.md

 ## Implementation
 The idea was to plan a global path when a target position is published to the `/target_pos` topic.
 However, the global planner was not implemented and a precomputed global path was loaded by setting `use_csv_global_path: true` and `global_path_csv_filename: path/to/csv` in the `config.yaml`.
 Drive commands are published to the `/drive` topic.
 The state machine is also not implemented.

+## Observations
+To select the local trajectory, we determine the closest point on the global path for each candidate trajectory's terminal state, and choose the trajectory corresponding to the furthest point.
+However, this method causes the car to literally (attempt to) "cut corners" on turns as shown in the gif.
+Perhaps we should also consider how close a local trajectory is to the global path when selecting from candidate trajectories.

 ## Environment Setup
 **ROS Version**: Foxy <br>
 **System Requirements**: Ubuntu 20.04 (or with Docker)